HasteGaming/classic/docs/charter.md

 Hello.

-Thank you for taking the time to read this document, or explore gaming with Haste.
+Thank you for taking the time to read this document, or to explore gaming with Haste.

 The goal of this document is to outline expectations from the guild and it's members.
 This is a living document which will be updated over time to reflect the current state.
 The goal of this document is to outline who we are and are not.
 Moreover, we should not be confined to what is explicitly stated within this document when it comes to ethics, teamwork, and respect with eachother.